Dealerdirect/guides/protocols/README.md

 - [Developer Pain](./estimating/developer-pain/) -- A way to estimate high-level
   cost for a given issue or ticket.

+- [User Pain](./estimating/user-pain/) -- A way to estimate what benefit resolving a given issue or ticket will yield.

 - [Work Approach Checklist](./development-process/work-approach-checklist/) -- Outlines who is
  responsible for providing which deliverable during the software development process.